 Planning permission including all preliminary documents and conditions required before the works begin (must be provided if you ticked ‘yes’ to Q.6)

-Building control full plans approval including all preliminary documents and conditions required before works begin (must be provided if you ticked ‘yes’ to Q.8)
+Building regulation full plans approval including all preliminary documents and conditions required before works begin (must be provided if you ticked ‘yes’ to Q.8)

 Party wall notice, awards and schedule of conditions (You need this where your work will affect any shared walls and/or structure (e.g. floor and ceiling).